Constraining Dark Energy With Stacked Concave Lenses: RESULTS

+When calculating S/N or $\mathrm{\chi^2}$, we do not consider the cosmic variance.
 The $\mathrm{\chi^2}$ results for all cases are shown in Fig.\ref{fig-kaf}.
 The upper three panels are for $\mathrm{R_s=}$ 1 arcmin, and lower panels are for $\mathrm{R_s=}$ 1.5 arcmin.
 The left, middle, and right panels are for $\rm{z_m=0.35,0.435}$ and 0.512 respectively.
 The horizontal axis is $\mathrm{Mag_c}$.
 The four solid lines in each panel show results for CW1-4 cosmologies, and the dashed lines are for WZ1-2.
 Among six simulations, CW1 and WZ1 are two different $\rm{\Lambda CDM}$ models.
 From these panels we find: \begin{enumerate} \item In all the panels, CW2 (w=-0.5) always has the largest $\rm{\chi^2}$ compared with other cosmologies;

 \item CW3 (w=-0.8) has the second largest $\rm{\chi^2}$ in most cases;

 \item The other four models, including the two $\mathrm{\Lambda}$CDM models (CW1,WZ1), the CW4 (w=-1.2) model, and WZ2 (dynamical w(z)), all have comparably low $\rm{\chi^2}$ i n most cases.
 The most pronounced exception is in the case of $\rm{z_m=0.435}$, $\rm{R_s=1.5}$ arcmin, and $\rm{Mag_c=-22}$, in which the CW3 model yields the lowest $\rm{\chi^2}$ in contrast.